acai1031/Recipe-Ratings-Prediction/README.md

 Our exploratory data analysis on this dataset can be found [here](https://acai1031.github.io/-Recipes-Research-Project/)<br>

 Except the data cleaning steps we took above, we have two more modification.<br>
-Firstly, we use a different technique to handle missing value of `rating` and `review`.
+1. We use a different technique to handle missing value of `rating` and `review`.
 We notice that if the user neither leave a review nor a rating, then both of them will be filled with np.nan, while if the user leave a review without rating, the rating will be 0.
 Following this observation, we firstly fill all ratings of 0 with np.nan, then drop all rows that contains np.nan in review or np.nan in ratings, because we believe the missingness of these two variables might due to random chance.<br>
-Moreover, in order to better represent the user attitude towards recipe, We transform the `review` into a column `sentiment` labeled with 'negative', 'neutral', and 'positive'.
+2. In order to better represent the user attitude towards recipe, We transform the `review` into a column `sentiment` labeled with 'negative', 'neutral', and 'positive'.

 ---